ListenNotes/podcast-api-ruby/README.md

 If `api_key` is nil, then we'll connect to a [mock server](https://www.listennotes.com/api/tutorials/#faq0) that returns fake data for testing purposes.

-You can see all available API endpoints and parameters on the API Docs page at [listennotes.com/api/docs/](https://www.listennotes.com/api/docs/).

 ### Handling exceptions